 local culture & cusine

 Learn about how the villagers used to live in Romania

 Welcome to Bucharest, Romania!
-Your day in Bucharest will begin with a guided walk through Piata Unirii (Unirii Square).
+Your tour of Bucharest is starting with the hotel pickup at 10:00 AM.
+In the first part of the day will have a guided walk through University Square and Piata Unirii (Unirii Square) when we will found out more about the recent history of Bucharest.
 It is followed by a visit to the Palace of the Parliament, the largest building in Europe, currently hosting the Romanian Parliament.

 The Palace of the Parliament

 Also known as the House of the People, the massive building is 12 stories tall and has eight underground levels.
 The last level is an anti-atomic bunker that is linked to the central institutions of the city through 20km of catacombs.
 The construction is one of the most expensive buildings in the world and holds the Guinness World Record for the heaviest building in the world.

 Nonetheless, the building is a homage to the dictatorial regime.
 As communism progressively changed the city and its architecture, the House of the People (Palatul Parlamentului), also known as the House of the Republic back in the communist period, was Nicolae Ceausescu's expression of his dream of reinventing Bucharest.

 Fun fact: The Palace of the Parliament's volume exceeds that of the Great Pyramid of Giza by 2%; thus, some consider it a "pharaonic" construction.
 Due to its weight, the building sinks by 6mm each year.

 Heading to visit Bucharest's Old Town, be prepared to see a variety of historical sites, beautiful époque designs, and also numerous lively cafes, restaurants, and street food- the area being one of the most energetic zones in Eastern Europe.
 "Old Town" Bucharest can be described as a place brimming with life and history, a place of "contrasts."